Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 So our positional encoding formula uses sines and cosines and in the formula pos refers to the position of the word and “I” refers to the index of a hidden vector.
 So in the first formula , 2i refers for the even index of the vector and in the second formula 2i + 1 refers for odd index of the vector.
 So for all of the even indexes in the word one , we will use the first formula by making the position (pos) = 1  and for all of the odd indexes in the word one , we will use the second formula by making the position (pos) = 1

+Question :-

-Question :- why do we use sine for even indices and cos for odd indices ?
+    • Why do we use sine for even indices and cos for odd indices ?

 In the positional encoding used in the transformer model in natural language processing , sine and cosine functions are used to generate different positional embeddings for each position in a sequence.
 Specifically , sine and cosine functions with different frequencies are used to encode the position of each token in the sequence.